hoylen/woomera/README.md

   HTTP request paths to be easily specified and different segments of the path to be used as parameters.

-- Exception handling mechanism to handle uncaught and unexpected exceptions.
-This ensures the Web application can always generate a user-friendly error page, instead of them seeing an internal error message.
+- Exception handling mechanism to handle all uncaught and unexpected exceptions.
+This ensures the Web application can always generate a user-friendly error page, instead of sometimes producing unexpected results when an exception was not caught.
+This is especially useful when using third-party packages that might throw undocumented exceptions.
 Error handling is simplified and the Web application is more robust and reliable.

 - Session management using cookies or URL rewriting.
 The HTTP protocol